 Herbert’s passionfruit is easy to overlook because its flowers are not particularly showy - but (with the exception of the introduced passionfruit Passiflora edulis, which has the familiar black fruit and can also be found growing wild) it has the best fruit for eating.
 They are also our largest local native passionfruits.

-As with all passionfruit species including Passiflora edulis, the unripe fruits are poisonous.
+As with all passionfruit species including the common garden fruit, Passiflora edulis, the unripe fruits are poisonous.
 However, the poisons are not so strong that harm would come from a mouthful - and the experience is unlikely to be repeated because of the unpleasantly bitter taste of the fruit.
 This means that they are unlikely to be a danger to children.

-Herbert’s passionfruit doesn’t change colour as it ripens.
-Instead, you can tell whether it is ready for eating by the way the fruit softens.
-It must be quite soft and squashy, for the best flavour.
+The fruit of Herbert’s passionfruit doesn’t change colour as it ripens.
+Instead, you can tell whether it is ready for eating by the way it softens.
+It must be quite soft and squashy for the best flavour.
 If picked at the right time it is delicious.

 The flowerbuds seem to promise colour, with these bright salmon-coloured sepals.

 However they open to greenish white, gaining no more than the faintest orange stain as they age.